The Liberace Foundation

 The Burlesque Hall of Fame’s 20th anniversary weekend has been jarred by an onstage injury suffered by one of the art form’s most famous and revered performers.

 Tempest Storm, an icon in the burlesque universe for more than six decades, fractured her left hip in a fall near the end of Friday night’s nearly four-hour program at the Plaza Showroom.
 The 82-year-old Storm slipped and fell backward onto the stage during the second song in a two-number medley, Engelbert Humperdinck's "My Wife the Dancer."
 She landed awkwardly and her head loudly hit the stage.
 Storm was taken by ambulance to Sunrise Medical Center, where this morning hospital spokeswoman Ashlee Seymour said she is listed in “good” condition.

-Seymour was not authorized to provide any further details on Storm's condition, but a post on the Burlesque Hall of Fame's Facebook page said she was due to undergo surgery this morning.
-However, as the day unfolded, it became apparent she was to undergo that surgery in the afternoon.
+Seymour was not authorized to provide any further details on Storm’s condition, but a post on the Burlesque Hall of Fame’s Facebook page said she was due to undergo surgery this morning, but it is likely that will happen this afternoon.

-Burlesque Hall of Fame executive and a friend of Storm's, Laura Herbert, said it was too soon after the accident to know if Friday's show might have been Storm's final performance.
+Burlesque Hall of Fame executive and a friend of Storm’s, Laura Herbert, said it is too soon after the accident to know if Friday’s show might well have been Storm’s final performance.

 “It was such an awful and unexpected thing,” said Herbert, who was with Storm from the time of the accident until about 6 a.m. today.
 “She’s such a trouper.
 She’s an amazing performer and she loves the stage.”